-If you do not have a pre-approval letter in-hand, you will realistically not be able to make an offer on a home, in which case you are not quite ready to be viewing homes in person.
+If you do not have a pre-approval letter in-hand (or proof of funds, if you are paying cash), you will realistically not be able to make an offer on a home, in which case you are not quite ready to be viewing homes in person.

 Speak to your lender and ask him/her for a pre-approval letter.
 If you don’t have a lender, contact me and I will provide you with some trusted contacts.

 A Realtor who is acting as your Buyer’s Agent owes his/her complete fiduciary responsibility to YOU, and therefore can provide you with information and assistance that the agent representing the seller cannot.

 And best of all, it doesn’t cost you a dime.

 If your Realtor has a good website with full MLS property search capabilities, you can browse homes initially at your leisure from the comfort of your own home.